varlardohaeris/emacs-archives/melpa/multi-project-readme.txt

-N     - Add new project           Prompts for project information q     - Quit u     - Unmark a project          Removes the mark for a project x     - Executes actions          Executes the deletions
+N     - Add new project           Prompts for project information q     - Quit u     - Unmark a project          Removes the mark for a project x     - Executes actions          Executes the selected operations

 The multi-project-compilation-command variable can be set to a function